Top 3 Startup Challenges (And What To Do About Them!)

 Product Management

 Excessive product expansion or the constant addition of new features is called feature creep.
-Improvement is generally good, but feature creep can be an unnecessary drain on resources and eventually become unhealthy for your startup.
+Improvement is generally beneficial, but feature creep can be an unnecessary drain on resources and eventually become detrimental to your startup.

-Having goals for your product and wanting the perfect product is good.
-But you've got to stop and focus on maintaining a best-seller.
+Having goals for your product and striving for perfection is beneficial.
+However, you need to stop and focus on maintaining a bestseller.
 Then you can reroute some resources to a new goal or product.

 Money Management